LIDR-academy/AI4Devs-finalproject/readme.md

     get:
       summary: "Get the last 3 trips for a user"
       parameters:
-        - name: sessionId
+        - name: X-Session-Id
-          in: cookie
+          in: header
           required: true
           description: "Session ID of the user to retrieve the trips"
           schema: